 Local History Books

 If you know your house dates back to the early days of your town or neighborhood, you may find the address noted in history books focused on local events.
 If you live in a big city or renowned neighborhood these local histories may be more widely available.
-For small towns or less popular cities and neighborhoods, ask the local historical society for guidance or check with local independent bookstores that might carry works from local authors.
+For small towns or less popular cities and neighborhoods, ask the local historical society for guidance or check with local independent bookstores that might carry works from hometown authors.

 Originally launched as a portal for environmental records, Nationwide Environmental Title Research, better known by its acronym, provides an array of information from its databases and partner information companies, as well as links to local assessor offices across the country.